 3.1 The alternative option is to do nothing.
-This was not considered as the ADPHR is a statutory requirement of the Director of Public Health.
+This was not considered as the Annual Director of Public Health Report is a statutory requirement of the Director of Public Health.

 4. POST DECISION IMPLEMENTATION

 4.1 The implementation of the recommendations will take place through the integration of the five ways to wellbeing into existing programmes and future planned work.